briangrif/Project-Portfolio/README.md

 # Projects

 ### What's the Deal With Bradley Beal?
-This project is based on Bradley Beal's 2022 SuperMax extension ($251 million dollar for 5 years) and how an analyst could've saved the Wizards from a SERIOUS financial mistake.
+This project is based on Bradley Beal's 2022 SuperMax extension (5 Years, $251 Million Dollars) and how an aspiring analyst could've saved the Wizards from a SERIOUS financial mistake.
 - The Purpose?
-To use basketball statistics and our own efficiency formula to showcase his regression going into his contract year.
+To use basketball statistics and a crafted efficiency formula to showcase his (OBVIOUS) regression going into his contract year.
 - What data was used?
-Core statistics (PPG, RPG, APG) divided by 'Minutes' to give a efficiency rating for every possible chance he's on the court.
+Core statistics (PPG, RPG, APG) divided by 'Minutes' to give an efficiency rating for every possible chance he's on the court.
 - How far does the data span?
 His entire Tenure with the Wizards (Rookie to SuperMax extension).
+- Why were salaries included?
+To give persepctive and compare how much he was getting paid at each year in his career.
+Basically signals the actual value of his talent, relative to the comparison year.